usdot-fhwa-stol/carma-builds/README.md

 ### TODO

 * Dependency management - dev vs non-dev, mapping - May be good?
-* Get exact version versus latest
 * Shared License - cannot currently put copyright in a Debian package with CPack
-* Do not use underscores in project names - https://wiki.debian.org/DebianPackageInformation

 These items are likely done in a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository):
 * CI badges in README